*** 20th Anniversary: 2003 to 2023 ***

 I would be interested to hear how the information provided by weather stations is used by air-controllers - how do they interpret the information so as to be able to give advisories to aircraft?
 Or are pilots alwasy given the information directly?
 Are generalised warnings issued by control towers if there are specific hazards in their area?

-Barry's Response - That would be a chilly place to spend the winter for sure.
-Come to Canada for the real experience.
+Barry's Response - That'd be a chilly place to spend the winter.
+Experience Canada for yourself.
 Thanks, Sandra.

 Search this site for more information now.